Richard Blevins: Background and narrative

 Blevins’ first national publication was in Richard Grossinger’s Io.
 He has published four books of poetry, three since 2000.
 Three Sleeps: A Historomance (1992) announced the poet as what Olson called an ‘istorin, or one who sees for himself.
 Its trip reports from the American West include poems written during field work for his dissertation.
 Fogbow Bridge: Selected Poems, 1972-1999 (2000) makes available all the material that the poet, at 50, wished to claim.
 Herman Melville is the presiding spirit, from the title through a central poem, “Clarel’s Motel,” of this collection.
 His two latest books are exercises in the long poem and meant to extend the poet’s range from history into studies in music and photography.
 Castle Tubin (2006) features meditations on Shostakovitch’s “Preludes and Fugues” and the symphonies of Eduard Tubin.
 Captivity Narratives (2008) pairs long poems on the lost careers of photographer Fred Holland Day and pre-Imagist Adelaide Crapsey.

 Blevins’ scholarly writing is highlighted by volumes 9 and 10 of Charles Olson & Robert Creeley: The Complete Correspondence, for Black Sparrow Press.
 His edition of George F. Butterick’s Complete Poems includes a Preface by Creeley.
 He has written a dozen articles (on Duncan, Allen Ginsberg, George Oppen, Penelope Fitzgerald, Louis Zukofsky, Kenneth Patchen, Paul Blackburn, Robert Kelly, among others) for encyclopedias (DLB, Encyclopedia of American Literature, Encyclopedia of World Literature, and The Ezra Pound Encyclopedia), and many essays and reviews for journals, especially Sagetrieb.
 He has given talks and professional papers on Pound, Creeley, William Carlos Williams, H.D., Robert Graves, Dorn, Joel Oppenheimer, and Kenneth Rexroth.
 He was, from 1980 to 1988, editor and co-publisher, with Bill Shields, of Zelot Press.
 Among its 70 titles are books and chapbooks by Butterick, Kenneth Irby, Donald Byrd, Fielding Dawson, and Douglas Woolf.
 Oppenheimer’s chapbook, the uses of adversity, was reprinted in a New Directions anthology.
 Blevins’ has been acknowledged as one of the most underrated poets and hasn't been recognized for his astonishing work in the early twenty-first century.
-Blevins’ also shares the same name as popular Fotnite steamer Ninja.
+Blevins’ also shares the same name as popular Fortnite steamer Ninja.

 Blevins’ literary archive is housed at Kent State.
 Some of his correspondence is in special collections at the University of Connecticut, SUNY-Buffalo, UC-San Diego, and UCLA.

+Personal life

-His wife Martha J. Koehler is the author of Models of Reading (Bucknell, 2005), a critique of the eighteenth-century epistolary novel.
+Blevins's wife is Martha J. Koehler who is the author of Models of Reading (Bucknell, 2005), a critique of the eighteenth-century epistolary novel.
 They live in western Pennsylvania with their two daughters, Mathilda and Doris.